Varanda-Labs/ESP32-CAM-METADATA/README.md

 # Env settings (Linux)
 This demo makes your ESP32-CAM to connect to a Wifi as a Client.
-Therefore, you need to provide the SSID and password of your Wifi Router bia envvar:
+Therefore, you need to provide the SSID and password of your Wifi Router via envvar:
 ```
 source linux-source-me
 export WIFI_SSID=<your_wifi_ssid>